HOW TO AVOID RANSOMWARE ATTACKS

 A ransom malware, or ransomware attack is when a malicious software encrypts files on a device and holds them hostage until the victim pays a ransom.
 In some cases the victim must pay within a set amount of time or risk losing access to those files forever.
 Ransomware attacks have become extremely successful over the past few years.
 These cybercriminals prey on their unsuspecting victims by tricking them into installing malware on their device.
+Workforce IT of Jax is here to tell you how to avoid ransomware attacks.

 There are many different kinds of ransomware, but they all have one thing in common: a ransom.
 Reported attacks in the U.S. have dropped over the past few years, but the threat is still very active on the Internet today.
 By taking the following precautions, you can protect your files and avoid becoming a cyberbully’s next victim.